-View our list of beautiful apartments, holiday cottage and self catering rentals in the Vale of Glamorgan, check for any discount deals and last minute offers and book your next city break with confidence.
+View our list of beautiful Cardiff and Vale of Glamorgan holiday cottages, apartments, and self catering rentals.
+Check for any discount deals and special offers and book your next city break with confidence.
 If you love the South Wales countryside and relish the idea of long country walks and enjoying a host of outdoor activities, or the hustle and bustle of the city centre then booking a holiday cottage or short break in Cardiff and the Vale of Glamorgan will allow you to do just that.
-This wonderful area attracts huge numbers of visitors looking to relax or revel in outdoor activities in the rolling Welsh countryside or take part in coastal pursuits along the rugged coastline.

 Cardiff and the Vale of Glamorgan can provide you with everything you need while you explore the fascinating villages, country gardens, castles and beaches in the area.
 There are plenty of exciting tourist activities on offer in this area of Wales as well as well-known tourist... attractions, so if you’re looking for adventure or relaxation the choice is all yours.

 Visitors to Wales’ capital city cannot fail to notice the buzz and energy that fills this amazing place.
 From the incredible Principality Stadium to the awesome museums and attractions, there is so much to see and do in Cardiff and the surrounding area that a city break just isn’t long enough to fit everything in!

 The Principality Stadium should be on the sightseeing list for everyone who visits Cardiff, and a behind-the-scenes tour of the stadium is a great way to spend an afternoon, perhaps then moving on to take in a show at the Wales Millennium Centre in the evening.